vazhnov/kubernetes-the-hard-way__vagrant/docs/10-bootstrapping-kubernetes-workers.md

 EOF
 ```

-## Optional - Check Certificates and kubeconfigs
+## Optional - check certificates and kubeconfigs

 At `worker-1` node, run the following, selecting option 4